jetbrains-academy/kotlin-onboarding-object-oriented-programming/codenamesServer/codenamesServerInit/task.md

 you do not need to create an instance of the class itself.
 Since Kotlin is fully compatible with Java, this behavior is natural.

-But the following code will already cause the expected error:
+But the following code will cause the expected error:
 ```kotlin
 fun main() {
     println(Settings)